Barabar Caves: Sudama cave

-The Sudama cave is located on the southern side of Barabar granite hill.
-It is close to Lomas Rishi, and on its left.
-It consists of two rooms: a rectangular room measuring 9.98x5.94m, and a semi-hemispherical room 6m in diameter, which is accessed from the rectangular room by a narrow rectangular passage.
+The Sudama cave is located on the southern side of Barabar granite hill, close and to the left of Lomas Rishi.
+Sudama consists of two rooms: a rectangular space measuring 9.98 x 5.94m, and a semi-hemispherical chamber 6m in diameter, accessed from the rectangular room by a narrow rectangular passage.
 This is probably the first cave in the group to have been dug.
-This cave was dedicated by Emperor Ashoka in 257 BCE (12th year of his reign) as evidenced by an inscription in Brahmi using his protocol name (Priyadarsin, "He who brings joy") found in the entrance of the cave, whereas the cave of Lomas Rishi did not receive a dedicatory inscription:
+This cave was dedicated by Emperor Ashoka in 257 BCE (12th year of his reign) as evidenced by an inscription in Brahmi using his protocol name (Priyadarsin, "He who brings joy") found in the entrance of the cave, whereas the cave of Lomas Rishi did not receive a dedicatory inscription.

 The ceiling of the Sudama cave is arched.
 The cave is composed of a circular vaulted chamber and a vaulted room with the rectangular form of mandapa.
-The interior walls of the cave represent a technical feat: they are perfectly flat and polished granite surfaces, creating a mirror effect.
-On the other hand, the plane surfaces reverberate the sound, creating a very pronounced echo phenomenon.
-This characteristic is common to all the caves of Barabar, and, by amplifying the vibrations and the harmonies, seems to be favorable to the songs of the monks.
+The interior walls of the cave represent a technical feat: they are perfectly flat with polished granite surfaces that create a mirrored effect.
+The flat, mirror-plane surfaces reverberate sound, creating a very pronounced echo phenomenon, amplifying vibrations and harmonies, and may have been favorable to the songs or chanting of the monks.

-All of Barabar's caves share this interior polished appearance to a greater or lesser extent, with the exception of Lomas Rishi Cave, which, although designed on the same model, is only half-finished for its interior.
+All of Barabar's caves share this polished interior to a greater or lesser extent, with the exception of Lomas Rishi cave, whose interior, although designed on the same model as the others, is only half-finished.